Home Golden Retriever Puppies

 - Golden Retrievers are so loving that they have even been used by zoos to act as adoptive mothers and companions for orphaned animal cubs.

 - Work is such a natural part of them that Golden Retrievers could easily work until they collapse.
 Be careful not to overwork them!

 - Author Dean Koontz owns a Golden Retriever and is so fond of them that he often includes them in his novels.

 - The first three dogs to ever win the AKC Obedience Championships were Golden Retrievers.
 They listen so well that they consistently outshine other breeds!

-If you are looking for a guard dog, then it might be in your best interest to look at a different breed.
+Is a Golden Retriever For You?If you are looking for a guard dog, then it might be in your best interest to look at a different breed.
 However, if you are looking for an intelligent, kind and loyal family dog, then Golden Retriever puppies could very well be in your future!